-Support innovative educational programs for youth in the Central Susquehanna region by donating to the Central Susquehanna Community Foundation (CSCF), an Educational Improvement Organization (EIO) under the Pennsylvania Department of Community and Economic Development (DCED)'s Educational Improvement Tax Credit Program.*
+Support innovative educational programs for youth in the Central Susquehanna region by donating to the Community Giving Foundation, an Educational Improvement Organization (EIO) under the Pennsylvania Department of Community and Economic Development (DCED)'s Educational Improvement Tax Credit (EITC) Program.*

-Below are some examples of the components set forth by DCED to define EITC programs.
+Below are examples of the components set forth by DCED to define EITC programs:

 Guidelines for Education Institutions

 Guidelines for Businesses